ideafieldpro/ElkStack-Monitor-Response/README.md

 - **VPC Setup:**
     - Navigate to the "Products" section.
     - Click on "Network" and select "VPC 2.0".
-    - Create a new VPC ensuring that the location matches the virtual machines to be created (e.g., Toronto).
+    - Create a new VPC ensuring that the location matches the virtual machines to be created (e.g., Osaka).
     - Configure the IP range (e.g., `172.31.0.0/24`) and name it "ideafieldpro analyst".

 ### **Deploying a Virtual Machine**